YinHK-gameDev/unity-learn/Analysis/README.md

 ### Memory Profiler
 The **Memory Profiler** is a tool you can **use to inspect the memory usage of your Unity application and the Unity Editor**.
 The package adds a Memory Profiler window to the Unity Editor, which you can use to capture, inspect, and compare Snapshots of memory.
 Snapshots are a record of how the memory your application uses was organized when the Memory Profiler captured the snapshot.

+#### Installing Memory Profiler
+You can install the package using the package registry list.
+Or using **`com.unity.memoryprofiler`** name when adding a registry package by name.

 https://docs.unity3d.com/Packages/com.unity.memoryprofiler@1.0/manual/index.html